csgillespie/efficientR/main.md

 - R is not compiled but it calls compiled code.
 This means that you get the best of both worlds: R thankfully removes the laborious stage of compiling your code before being able to run it, but provides impressive speed gains by calling compiled C, FORTRAN and other languages behind the scenes.
 - R is a functional and object orientated language [@Wickham2014].
 This means that it is possible to write complex and flexible functions in R that get a huge amount of work done with a single line of code.
 - R uses RAM for memory.
 This may seem obvious but it's worth saying: RAM is much faster than any hard disk system.
 Compared with databases, R is therefore very fast at common data manipulation, processing and modelling operations.
-RAM is now cheaper than ever, meaning the potential downside of this feature are further away than ever.
+RAM is now cheaper than ever, meaning the potential downside of this feature is further away than ever.
 - R is supported by excellent Integrated Development Environments (IDEs).
 The environment in which you program can have a huge impact on *programmer efficiency* as it can provide supporting help quickly, allow for interactive plotting, and allow your R projects to be tightly integrated with other aspects of your project such as file management, version management and interactive visualisation systems, as discussed in \@ref(rstudio).
 - R has a strong user community.
 This boosts efficiency because if you encounter a problem that has not yet been solved, you can simply ask the community.
 If it is a new, clearly stated and reproducible question asked on a popular forum such as [StackOverflow](http://stackoverflow.com/questions/tagged/r) or an appropriate [R list](https://www.r-project.org/mail.html), you are likely to get a response from an accomplished R programmer within minutes.
 The obvious benefit of this crowd-sourced support system is that the efficiency benefits of the answer will from that moment be available to everyone.

 Efficient R programming is the implementation of efficient programming practices in R. All languages are different, so efficient R code does not look like efficient code in another language.
 Many packages have been optimised for performance so, for some operations, achieving maximum computational efficiency may simply be a case of selecting the appropriate package and using it correctly.
 There are many ways to get the same result in R, and some are very slow.
 Therefore *not* writing slow code should be prioritized over writing fast code.

 Returning to the analogy of the two cars sketched in the preface, efficient R programming for some use cases can simply mean trading in your old, heavy, and gas guzzling hummer function for a lightweight velomobile.
 The search for optimal performance often has diminishing returns so it is important to find bottlenecks in your code to prioritise work for maximum increases in computational efficiency.
 Linking back to R's notoriety as a flexible language, efficient R programming can be interpretted as finding a solution that is **fast enough** in terms of *computational efficiency* but **as fast as possible** in terms of *programmer efficiency*.
-After all, you and your co-workers probably have better and more valuable pastimes outside work so it is more important for you to get the job done quickly and take the time off for other interesting persuits.
+After all, you and your co-workers probably have better and more valuable pastimes outside work so it is more important for you to get the job done quickly and take the time off for other interesting pursuits.

 ## Why efficiency?

 Computers are always getting more powerful.
 Does this not reduce the need for efficient computing?
 The answer is simple: no. In an age of Big Data and stagnating computer clock speeds (see Chapter \@ref(hardware)), computational bottlenecks are more likely than ever before to hamper your work.
 An efficient programmer can "solve more complex tasks, ask more ambitious questions, and include more sophisticated analyses in their research" [@visser_speeding_2015].

 A concrete example illustrates the importance of efficiency in mission critical situations.
 Robin was working on a tight contract for the UK's Department for Transport, to build the Propensity to Cycle Tool, an online application which had to be ready for national deployment in less than 4 months.
-For this work he developed the function, `line2route()` in the **stplanr** package, to generate routes via the ([cyclestreets.net](http://www.cyclestreets.net/)) API.
+For this work he developed the function, `line2route()` in the **stplanr** package, to generate routes via the [cyclestreets.net](http://www.cyclestreets.net/) API.
 Hundreds of thousands of routes were needed but, to his dismay, code slowed to a standstill after only a few thousand routes.
 This endangered the contract.
 After eliminating other issues and via code profiling (covered in section \@ref(performance-profvis)), it was found that the slowdown was due to a bug in `line2route()`: it suffered from the 'vector growing problem', discussed in Section \@ref(memory-allocation).

 The solution was simple.
 A [single commit](https://github.com/ropensci/stplanr/commit/c834abf7d0020c6fbb33845572d6be4801f31f47) made `line2route()` more than *ten times faster* and substantially shorter.
 This potentially saved the project from failure.
 The moral of this story is that efficient programming is not merely a desirable skill: it can be *essential*.